bolt/core/README.md

 translations, and keep them up to date.
 If you wish to participate, read the [instructions here][translations].

+Later you can download updated translations from Loco by using command `bin/console translation:sync`.

 [fowler]: https://martinfowler.com/articles/practical-test-pyramid.html
 [translations]: https://github.com/bolt/four/wiki/Contribute-on-translations